peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBOREncodeOptions.md

 * A value indicating whether to allow duplicate keys when reading CBOR objects from a data stream.
 The default is false.

+### getFloat64
+    public final boolean getFloat64()
+Gets a value indicating whether to encode floating-point numbers in a CBOR object in their 64-bit encoding form regardless of whether their value can be encoded without loss in a smaller form.
+Used only when encoding CBOR objects.

+**Returns:**

+* Gets a value indicating whether to encode floating-point numbers in a CBOR object in their 64-bit encoding form regardless of whether their value can be encoded without loss in a smaller form.
+Used only when encoding CBOR objects.
+The default is false.

 ### getCtap2Canonical
     public final boolean getCtap2Canonical()